BreaBang/BreaBang/README.md

 </p>

 - 🔭 I’m currently working on a 100-hours project:
-  - a web application that will allow users to watch a yoga video and then journal public or private stories.
-The inspiration for this project comes from a yoga journaling class I teach a couple times a month.
-Users will be able to add, edit and delete their journal entries, as well as view other public entires.
+  - a web application that will allow runners to journal about their runs.
+They will be able to create and delete public or privatejournal entries that include image uploads, comment on other public journal entries, add goals and eventually update goals.

 - 🌱 Eager to learn and I have experience learning on the job.